vinicius0026/blog/_posts/2020-05-25-data-driven-components.md

 This component has three fields to define a LineItem: the product field, encapsulated in the `ProductSelector` component, and two input fields for the `rate` and `quantity`.

 One thing to notice here is how we are making a local copy of the passed-in prop.
 As we have `Ok` and `Cancel` buttons, we cannot update the prop itself when a field is changed, because the user might hit cancel.
-So we do a deep copy of the `item` prop into the `localLineItem` object anytime the `item` changes.
+So we do a deep copy of the `item` prop into the `localLineItem` object anytime the `item` changes and emit the local line item when the user clicks `Ok`.

 Also, as the `rate` is a `Decimal` object, we had to wrap its value in a `getter` and `setter`, so that we can transform it to and from a number, that is what the `input` html element can handle.
-If you have several places in your application where you need to handle Decimals, you might want to create a `DecimalInput` component that takes Decimals in and emits Decimals, so that you can use `v-model` directly with your Decimal object.
+If you have several places in your application where you need to handle Decimals, you might want to create a `DecimalInput` component that takes Decimals in and emits Decimals out, so that you can use `v-model` directly with your Decimal object.

 ### ProductSelector